Should the Timing of Inspections be Predictable?: Online appendix: Additional results

-\paragraph{Remaining deviations} The argument from ``Remaining Deviations'' in the proof of \cref{res:delaying_perfect} can be modified to show that it is optimal for the agent to frontload shirking over no-inspection intervals.
-In fact, with recovery, frontloading shirking has the additional benefit of increasing the agent's passage probability.\footnote{If the state is $0$ with probability $q$, then after shirking for duration $\D$ and then working for duration $\D$, the state is $0$ with probability $q_{\SW} = 1 - (1 - q e^{- \d \D}) e^{-\rho \D}$.
-If instead the agent works for duration $\D$ and then shirking for duration $\D$, then the state is $0$ with probability $q_{\WS} = (1 - (1 - q)e^{-\rho \D})e^{-\d \D}$.
+\paragraph{Periodic solution} Assume \eqref{eq:delta_rho_system} and \eqref{eq:delta_rho_system2} both hold.
+As argued above, we have $\tau^\ast = \tau_S^\ast$.
+Suppose that (a) $\l_1 \geq \l_0$ or (b) $\l_1 < \l_0$ and $\tau^\ast \leq \hat{\tau}$.
+Use the inequality \eqref{eq:shirk_first_binding} to conclude, as above, that $\tau^\ast$ is feasible in the original problem \eqref{eq:next_inspection_A}.\footnote{ In fact, with recovery, frontloading shirking has the additional benefit of increasing the agent's passage probability.
+If the state is $0$ with probability $q$, then after shirking for duration $\D$ and then working for duration $\D$, the state is $0$ with probability $q_{\SW} = 1 - (1 - q e^{- \d \D}) e^{-\rho \D}$.
+If instead the agent works for duration $\D$ and then shirks for duration $\D$, then the state is $0$ with probability $q_{\WS} = (1 - (1 - q)e^{-\rho \D})e^{-\d \D}$.
 With $\d$ and $\rho$ both strictly positive, it can be checked that $q_{\SW} > q_{\WS}$, no matter the value of $q$.}